HaliteChallenge/Halite-III/website/learn-programming-challenge/downloads.md

 </div>
 <br>
 ## Halite Tools and Source Download
-Download tools to let you play games locally.
-Read the [Halite Client Readme](https://github.com/HaliteChallenge/Halite-III/tree/master/tools/hlt_client/README.md) for installation and usage instructions.
+Download tools to play games locally.
+Read the CLI Client Tools README included in the download for installation and usage instructions.

 <div class="table-container">